 Glad you asked!

-A content calendar is typically a working document (Excel spreadsheet or Google doc) that is used to schedule what content you intend on sharing in the upcoming month across all platforms of social media.
+A content calendar is typically a working document (Excel spreadsheet or Google doc) that is used to schedule what content you intend on sharing in the upcoming month across all social media platforms.
 They can be as generic or as specific as you’d like, right down to the week, day and time you’d like your content to be shared.

 I know – sounds like an even bigger job than just writing new content, right?